ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 # Security Considerations

-Since clients can receive DNS SVCB answers over unencrypted DNS, on-path attackers can prevent successful discovery by dropping SVCB packets.
+Since clients can receive DNS SVCB answers over unencrypted DNS, on-path attackers can prevent successful discovery by dropping SVCB queries or answers.
 Clients should be aware that it might not be possible to distinguish between resolvers that do not have any Designated Resolver and such an active attack.
 To limit the impact of discovery queries being dropped either maliciously or unintentionally, clients can re-send their SVCB queries periodically.